 March is best known for wind, St. Patrick’s Day, college hoops, and also college admissions decisions!
 For high school seniors and parents, this can be a nerve-racking time as you will be finding out where you were accepted.

-As you weigh your admissions decisions, the issue of cost will probably come up.
+As you weigh your admissions decisions, the issue of financial aid will probably come up.
 After all, while colleges have a “sticker price” the actual cost of attendance will vary for each student.
-Many deserving students will receive merit scholarships to in recognition for their academic, extracurricular, athletic, artistic successes (as well as other talents).
+Many students will receive need based financial aid in the form of grants.
+Some deserving students will also receive merit scholarships to in recognition for their academic, extracurricular, athletic, artistic successes (as well as other talents).

 Did you know that schools will sometimes award you an even larger scholarship if you ask for it?